kubewarden/docs/docs/howtos/production-deployments.md

 anti-affinity rules for the Kubewarden components.
 Affinity rules constrain pods to specific nodes, while anti-affinity rules prevent pods from being scheduled on certain nodes or in close proximity to other pods.
-These settings are crucial for ensuring high availability, fault tolerance, and optimized resource usage within the cluster.
+These settings are useful for ensuring high availability, fault tolerance, and optimized resource usage in a cluster.

 ```yaml
 global: